The students below are graduates from Human Life Sciences, see what they have to say about their course and their career.

 In 2012, was starting her PhD through the Menzies Research Institute and Monash University.

-After finishing my three and a half year Exercise Science degree with the School of Human Life Sciences I chose to undertake an Honours year at the Menzies Research Institute in Hobart which I have now completed.
+After finishing my three and a half year Exercise Science degree with Human Life Sciences I chose to undertake an Honours year at the Menzies Research Institute in Hobart which I have now completed.

 I will be returning to Australia in January to start a PhD which focuses on the relationship between increased central blood pressure and cognitive dysfunction in type 2 diabetics which will be undertaken through the Menzies Research Institute and Monash University.
 Whilst undertaking this study, I hope to spend a period of time back in the lab in Paris.